-Dr. Cook's report does acknowledge that one of the limitations of the studies he relies on is the "[1]imited availability of quantitative exposure measures," because of the "[1]ikely low [level of] individual exposures."48 For example, he notes that the GuLF STUDY researchers represented that it was "difficult to obtain accurate and comprehensive exposure information on participants . . . because many of the assessments would have been made months after the workers were exposed," and "many workers will have had multiple exposures during the oil spill, . . . such that single exposure measurements may not be sufficient to fully assess total exposure."49 The report also mentions that the health hazard evaluations conducted by the National Institute of Occupational Safety and Health "utilized primarily qualitative assessment techniques rather than the traditional industrial hygiene exposure assessment and quantitative measurement methods."
+Dr. Cook's report does acknowledge that one of the limitations of the studies he relies on is the "[l]imited availability of quantitative exposure measures," given the "[l]ikely low [level of] individual exposures."46 For example, he notes that the GuLF STUDY researchers represented that it was "difficult to obtain accurate and comprehensive exposure information on participants . . . because many of the assessments would have been made months after the workers were exposed," and "many workers will have had multiple exposures during the oil spill, . . . such that single exposure measurements may not be sufficient to fully assess total exposure."
+The report also mentions that the health hazard evaluations conducted by the National Institute of Occupational Safety and Health "primarily utilized qualitative assessment techniques rather than the traditional industrial hygiene exposure assessment and quantitative measurement methods."
 Although Dr. Cook notes these limitations, he provides no explanation about the "extent to which [these] limitations compromise [his] findings . . . about causation."
 Reference Manual at 553.
-Instead, Dr. Cook's report appears to conclude that there is some unspecified dose-response relationship for each of the medical conditions that he analyzed for general causation.